seqscope/cartloader/docs/installation.md

 ### 2.2 Creating an Environment

-Create a dedicated Conda environment for `cartloader`:
+Create a dedicated Conda environment for `CartLoader`:

 ```bash
 conda_env=ENV_NAME              # replace ENV_NAME with the name of your conda environment